hfp/xconfigure/config/cp2k/README.md

 make ARCH=Linux-x86-64-intelx VERSION=psmp AVX=3
 ```

-**NOTE**: Most if not all hot-spots in CP2K are covered by libraries (e.g., LIBXSMM).
-It can be beneficial to rely on the GNU Compiler tool-chain.
+**NOTE**: Most if not all hotspots in CP2K are covered by libraries (e.g., LIBXSMM).
+It can be beneficial to rely on the GNU Compiler toolchain.
 To only use Intel libraries such as Intel&#160;MPI and Intel&#160;MKL, one can rely on the GNU-key (`GNU=1`).

-The GNU tool-chain requires to configure LIBINT, LIBXC, and ELPA accordingly (e.g., `configure-elpa-skx-gnu-omp.sh` instead of `configure-elpa-skx-omp.sh`).
+The GNU toolchain requires to configure LIBINT, LIBXC, and ELPA accordingly (e.g., `configure-elpa-skx-gnu-omp.sh` instead of `configure-elpa-skx-omp.sh`).
 To further adjust CP2K at build time, additional key-value pairs (like `ARCH=Linux-x86-64-intelx` or `VERSION=psmp`) can be passed at Make's command line when relying on CP2K/Intel's ARCH files.

 * **SYM**: set `SYM=1` to include debug symbols into the executable, e.g., helpful with performance profiling.
 * **DBG**: set `DBG=1` to include debug symbols, and to generate non-optimized code.

-<a name="memory-allocation"></a>Dynamic allocation of heap memory usually requires global book keeping eventually incurring overhead in shared-memory parallel regions of an application.
+<a name="memory-allocation"></a>Dynamic allocation of heap memory usually requires global bookkeeping eventually incurring overhead in shared-memory parallel regions of an application.
 For this case, specialized allocation strategies are available.
 To use such a strategy, memory allocation wrappers can be used to replace the default memory allocation at build-time or at runtime of an application.

 To use the malloc-proxy of the Intel Threading Building Blocks (Intel&#160;TBB), rely on the `TBBMALLOC=1` key-value pair at build-time of CP2K (default: `TBBMALLOC=0`).
 Usually, Intel&#160;TBB is already available when sourcing the Intel development tools (one can check the TBBROOT environment variable).
 To use TCMALLOC as an alternative, set `TCMALLOCROOT` at build-time of CP2K by pointing to TCMALLOC's installation path (configured per `./configure --enable-minimal --prefix=<TCMALLOCROOT>`).